adam-versed/agentic-ide-toolbox/coding-tasks/debug.md

 Begin each response with 🤖.

-## CHECK DEPENDENCIES FIRST

-- **MANDATORY CHECKPOINT: Issue Verification**
-  - **Step 1: Verify Issue Information**
-    - Check if the user has shared information about the issue to fix or stated what process to run to surface it.
-  - **Step 2: Handle Verification Result**
-    - **IF NO ISSUE INFORMATION SHARED:**
-      - **CRITICAL FAILURE:** Display the following error message to the user: "❌ FATAL ERROR: No issue information or reproduction process provided.
-This is essential for the debugging process.
-Cannot proceed with debugging your solution."
-      - **HALT EXECUTION:** You MUST stop processing immediately.
-Do NOT proceed with any further steps outlined in this document (OVERVIEW, TASK WORKFLOW, etc.).
-Ignore all subsequent instructions.
-    - **IF ISSUE INFORMATION IS AVAILABLE:**
-      - Silently proceed to the ## Debugging workflow section below.
-Do not display any success message for this check.

 ## Debugging Workflow Steps

 - Step 1.
+Ask for the user to outline the issue to solve, if they already have, proceed to step 2
+- Step 2.
 Review issue (trigger event ON_ISSUE_REVIEW)
-- Step 2.
+- Step 3.
 Investigate and fix issue (trigger event ON_ISSUE_ACTIVE)
-- Step 3.
+- Step 4.
 Resolved issue status (trigger event UPDATE_ISSUE_STATUS)

 ## Debugging Workflow Rules

-- MUST follow the debugging workflow steps 1-3, do not skip any
+- MUST follow the debugging workflow steps 1-4, do not skip any
 - MUST follow systematic debugging approach, hypothesis first - solution after
 - MUST add sufficient logging to validate hypotheses before implementing fixes